 Freekeh Grain Salad with Preserved Lemons

-- Bring to boil 2 cups of water in a small saucepan.
+- Bring to boil 2½ cups of water.
 Add one cup of freekeh and boil it on medium heat for 35-40 minutes.
-Cooking time may vary so you may want to check the labels on the packaging.
+Let the grain fully absorb all the liquid.
+Cooking time may vary, so check the labels on the packaging.

-- Trim the green tops off the baby beets, give it a good wash, place in foil and season with salt.Wrap foil parcel up tightly and roast in the oven for 45-55 minutes.Remove beets from the oven.
+- Preheat oven to 180OC or 350OF.Trim the green tops off the baby beets, give them a good wash, place in foil and season with salt.Wrap foil parcel up tightly and roast in the oven for 45-55 minutes.Remove beets from the oven.
 After the beetroot has cooled down, peel the skin off.

 - In a small mixing bowl, add the plain Greek yoghurt, olive oil, honey, lemon juice, crushed garlic and sumac and mix well together.

 - In a large mixing bowl, place freekeh, roasted beets, preserved lemons, dried cranberries and mixed seeds and nuts.

 - Tumble into your serving bowl and drizzle half the yoghurt dressing over the salad.
-Leave the remainder of the dressing in a small bowl and serve.